florent37/AndroidParallax/README.md

 - parallaxVertical < 0 : the view will move slower than the scroll
 - parallaxVertical > 0 : the view will move faster than the scroll
-- parallaxHorizontal > 0 : the view will move to the right
-- parallaxHorizontal < 0 : the view will move to the left

 ```xml
 <com.github.florent37.parallax.ParallaxView